kuhlshop/shopify-polaris-vue/README.md

 ### Manual Component Creation

 You can also manually create components following the same structure.
-See `src/components/actions/SButton/index.vue` for an example.
+After running the generator, generated components serve as examples of the pattern.

 ## 🧪 Testing